haripriyaramesh/DisasterResponse/README.md

     - A machine learning pipeline was constructed using CountVectorizer, TfidfTransformer, and MultiOutputClassifier(RandomForestClassifier()).
     - The dataset was divided into training and test sets.
     - The pipeline was used to train and assess a basic RandomForestClassifier.
-    - Hyperparameter optimization with 3-fold cross-validation was performed using GridSearchCV to identify the most effective model for classifying disaster response into categories.
+    - Hyperparameter optimization with 3-fold cross-validation (default cv) was performed using GridSearchCV to identify the most effective model for classifying disaster response into categories.
-    - The best parameters for the pipeline were determined as {'clf__estimator__max_depth': None, 'clf__estimator__n_estimators': 100}
+    - The best parameters for the pipeline were determined as {'clf__estimator__max_depth': None, 'clf__estimator__n_estimators': 100} Setting the n estimator to 50 can help with runtimes (Approx runtime with GridSearch is ~15 mins).
     - We can see from below screenshot of Category distribution that some categoris have fewer training samples.
 When dealing with imbalanced classes characterized by fewer samples, the model's ability to generalize effectively becomes compromised.
 This can be reflected in the results of the model.
 - Refer results folder for category wise F1, Precision and Recall.